wagtail/wagtail/docs/reference/contrib/settings.md

     so you don't have to worry about doing this (or forgetting to do this) yourself.
-2. The results are cached, so if you need to access the same page URL in more than one place (e.g. in a form and in footer navigation), using the `page_url` shortcut will be more efficient.
+2. The results are cached, so if you need to access the same page URL in more than one place (for example in a form and in footer navigation), using the `page_url` shortcut will be more efficient.
 3. It's more concise, and the syntax is the same whether using it in templates or views (or other Python code), allowing you to write more consistent